carmen79/TravelGuide/README.md

 # Technologies
 Travel experiences is composed by:

-* A backend server developed in NodeJS responsible for connecting to Mongo DB and serve the frontend requests
+* A backend server developed in NodeJS responsible for connecting to a MongoDB data base, storing application uploades (using multer) and serve the frontend requests
-* A frontend server developed in NodeJS, Typescript React and Redux, also integrating with the GoogleMaps API to show maps and positions in the front pages
+* A frontend server developed mainly in NodeJS, Typescript React and Redux, also integrating with the GoogleMaps API to show maps and positions in the front pages.
+Materialize CSS framework has been used to decorate the pages.

+# WIP
+Although the project has been successfully presented as a final project to obtain the graduate, there's much work to do, so this project will be upgraded regularly to include new features